nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 ## 5-c Configure auth method and deploy injector
 Finally getting to the core of the topic.
-First, you will need to setup the provider, and for that we need to retrieve information from the cluster using data sources.
+First, you will need to setup the provider, and for that we have to retrieve information from the cluster using data sources.

 > Note:<br>
-For that very reason we have to use a layering/staged approach.
-First provision the base infrastructure (network and all plumbing), then provision cluster, and only then install vault injector.
+For that very reason we have to use a layering/staged approach as described in [3-](#3-c-key-settings).

 ### Setup kubernetes & helm providers